 How to Make Training Stick: Reinforcement Strategies in Social Care

 Even great training fades without reinforcement.
 That’s why your training strategy shouldn’t end when the session does.
-In social care, where staff work under pressure, consistent reinforcement turns knowledge into practice — and habits into culture.
+In social care — where staff work under pressure, rotate across shifts, and handle complex situations — consistent reinforcement turns knowledge into practice, and habits into culture.
+This guide shows how to design a reinforcement system that commissioners and CQC can actually see: routines, evidence, verification and improvement.

 🧠 Repeat, Reflect, Apply